 Contempt

-A contempt action is filed when one of the parties to a family law action violates a previous order.
-The Court makes decisions that must be followed.
-The only way a person should deviate from following the Court’s word is by either appealing a case or requesting a modification.
-Otherwise, deviation or disregard for a Court Order can add to one’s legal woes.
+A contempt action is filed when one of the parties to a family law action violates a previous court order.
+The Court’s rulings are legally binding and must be followed.
+The only permissible way to alter or challenge a court order is through an appeal or a formal modification request.
+Otherwise, failing to comply with a court directive can result in significant legal consequences.

 What Reasons Constitute Filing a Contempt Action?